giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 The degraded configuration requires finer discretization to recover stable convergence.
 The local stiffness reductions introduce sharper axial variation, making coarse piecewise discretizations less reliable.

-This behaviour highlights one of the main motivations for using a continuous section-field representation.
-A simple piecewise model with too few stations may miss or underrepresent local stiffness variations, while a denser discretization converges toward the continuous reference.
+This behaviour highlights one of the main motivations for using a continuous stiffness representation.
+A simple piecewise model with too few stations may miss or underrepresent local stiffness variations, while a denser discretization converges toward the continuous analytical reference.

 The convergence plots make the difference between the two convergence regimes immediately observable.
 The undegraded case shows rapid and regular convergence, while the degraded case shows higher sensitivity to axial discretization before stabilizing.